zweinstein/D_I/index.md

 ## CAI Uses Reflected by Tweets on April 21, 2016

-* 70 search keywords were defined based on [examples given by the White House](http://www.whccamp.hhs.gov/fr2.html).
+* Tweets were collected for April 10-29, 2016, using 60 search keywords defined based on [examples given by the White House](http://www.whccamp.hhs.gov/fr2.html).
 * Nutrition, yoga, massage, and meditation are the 4 most frequently tweeted CAI approaches.
 * When those keywords are disabled, ayurveda, hypnosis, and acupuncture appear to be the top approaches.
-* Other top approaches include reiki, homeopathy, herbal medicine, tai chi.
+Other top approaches include reiki, homeopathy, herbal medicine, tai chi.

 <img src="assets/fig/unnamed-chunk-2-1.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" style="display: block; margin: auto;" />